IAMSebyi/AISNA/README.md

 - latest relevant news about the company
 - an AI-generated summary
 - sentiment analysis of the news
-- a simple Buy / Hold / Sell recommendation
+- a simple Buy / Hold / Sell recommendation tailored to the user's risk profile

-The main AI workflow uses one combined report agent:
+The main AI workflow uses two agents:

-- News Report Agent - summarizes supplied news articles and analyzes sentiment in one OpenAI call
+- **News Report Agent** — summarizes supplied news articles and analyzes sentiment in one OpenAI call, with prompt instructions adjusted dynamically based on the user's risk profile
+- **Portfolio Advisor Agent** — analyzes a multi-stock portfolio, assesses diversification and collective news sentiment, and returns strategic advisory notes

 This project is developed as part of the Software Development Methods laboratory course at the Faculty of Mathematics and Computer Science, University of Bucharest.

 ## Current Backend Features

 - OpenAI-backed News Report Agent for summary and sentiment analysis
+- Risk profile support (Conservative / Balanced / Aggressive) — adjusts LLM prompt focus per user preference
 - Deterministic Buy / Hold / Sell recommendation logic based on sentiment results
+- Portfolio Advisor Agent for collective sentiment risk assessment and diversification scoring
-- Evaluation workflow for summary quality, sentiment labels, and recommendation logic
+- Evaluation workflow for summary quality, sentiment labels, recommendation logic, and risk profile focus
 - FastAPI endpoints exposed under `/api/v1`

 ## Backend Setup